 The planner must punch every control box as they site them to ensure they wakeup correctly.
-The planner should start with a cleared dibber of appropriate capacity (or multiple cleared dibbers).
-A second SIAC dibber is a useful check to ensure the woken control is in 'Beacon' mode.
-The planner can download the dibber(s) once all controls are sited as a final check the controls are correctly programmed.
+The planner should start with a cleared card of appropriate capacity (or multiple cleared cards).
+A second SIAC card is a useful check to ensure the woken control is in 'Beacon' mode.
+The planner can download the card(s) once all controls are sited as a final check the controls are correctly programmed.
+Important note: The SERVICE/OFF (purple) instruction card does NOT enable the beacon mode of the station but switches to service mode/standby only.

-o If the control is being left overnight and being visited by the controller on the day of the event the planner should use the purple service key to switch the control off and save the battery.
+• If the control is being left overnight and being visited by the controller on the day of the event the planner should use the purple service key to switch the control off and save the battery.